terramate-io/terramate/docs/orchestration/index.md

 # Stacks Execution Orchestration

-The orchestration of stack's execution is driven by the `terramate run` command and it supports different ways of selecting stacks and configuring the order of execution.
+The orchestration of stack's execution is driven by the `terramate run` command, and it supports different ways of selecting stacks and configuring the order of execution.

 ## Stacks selection